Creature Comforts: The Human-Animal Bond in Healthy Aging

 More About Maddie:

 Maddie has spent the last decade working for animal sanctuary and wildlife rehabilitation nonprofits in a variety of capacities including animal care, outreach and education, curriculum development, and fundraising.
 Currently, Maddie is the Grants and Foundations Specialist for Woodstock Farm Sanctuary, a sanctuary for rescued farmed animals in High Falls, NY.
 Additionally, Maddie continues to advocate for humans and animals in labs through an organization she co-founded, JUSTIFY, which is a supportive space for animal lab workers that advocates for a world where science doesn’t harm humans or animals.
 Check out her recently published op-ed to learn more about her experience in the primate lab.

 Maddie Krasno holds a master’s degree in Humane Education from the Institute for Humane Education and Valparaiso University and bachelor’s degrees in Zoology and Child Development from the University of Wisconsin-Madison.
 Maddie lives in Oakland, California with her chosen family–Millie and two rescued cats, Calvin and Celia.

 Muttville Senior Dog Rescue, San Francisco

-We are pleased to welcome senior canine participants from Muttville at this year’s agein!
+We were pleased to welcome senior canine participants from Muttville at this year’s agein!

-Don’t miss this opportunity to cuddle and snuggle with some senior dogs and learn more about the Senior for Seniors Dog Adoption Program.
+Participants cuddled and snuggled with some senior dogs and learned more about the Senior for Seniors Dog Adoption Program.

 Senior dogs + senior humans = a perfect match.